marcmodin/marcmodin/README.md

 ---

 I'm a dedicated Cloud Engineer at [Playgroundtech](https://playgroundtech.io) based in 🇸🇪.
 Mastering AWS, container orchestration, and automation with a rich background that spans from globe-trotting to tech innovation.
-Passionate about crafting efficient CI/CD pipelines, embracing Infrastructure as Code, and coding in Golang and Python.
+Passionate about crafting solutions, efficient CI/CD pipelines, Infrastructure as Code, and coding in Golang and Python.

 When I'm not deploying ⚡ or automating infrastructure, you might find me whipping up a mean Pad Thai!